swcarpentry/git-novice/_episodes/11-licensing.md

 ---
 title: Licensing
-minutes: 5
+teaching: 5
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Explain why adding licensing and citation information to a repository is important."
+- "Choose a proper license."
+- "Explain differences in licensing and social expectations."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain why adding licensing and citation information to a repository is important.
-> *   Choose a proper license.
-> *   Explain differences in licensing and social expectations.

 When a repository with source code, a manuscript or other creative works becomes public, it should include a file `LICENSE` or